EricHagen/erichagen.github.io/index.md

 ![Map](./assets/images/worldmap_small.jpg)

-In addition to my work on the latitudinal polyploidy gradient, I worked on [this paper](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18971) on the biogeography of plant life histories.
+In addition to my work on the latitudinal polyploidy gradient, I worked on [this paper](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18971) on the global distribution of life histories of flowering plants.
+We found that annual angiosperms exhibit higher rates of climatic niche evolution than perennial ones, and they seem to be favored in environments that frequently experience extreme heat and drought.
+I personally think the methods in this paper are really cool, so I highly recommend you have a look for yourself!